Skip to main content

 Bad Animals

 A decade after Heart released Little Queen, they dropped Bad Animals.
 To say they were back was a bit of an understatement, Heart was enjoying a career resurgence and were bigger than they'd ever been.
 Case in point, both albums went triple platinum in the States, while here at home Bad Animals would sell 400,000 copies doubling what they did on Little Queen.
 I had no idea at the time it was this big a deal.
-I knew "Alone" was a huge power ballad, but honestly when I think of classic Heart albums, I don't think of Bad Animals.
+I knew "Alone" (from their self titled comeback in '85) was a huge power ballad, but honestly when I think of classic Heart albums, I don't think of Bad Animals.
 Time is a cruel mistress that way.

 Now to be fair, I didn't have the classic albums when I was younger, although I did have Passionworks back in '83 because I liked the guitar solo on "How Can I Refuse?" a song that unfortunately stalled for the band.
 Of course I thought the big hits were cool, and "Barracuda" is right up there with my favourite songs growing up.
 Those classics are still the ones I associate with the band.